(Last Updated on : 10/09/2016)

 is famous for the Bhadrakali temple

 .
 Major places of tourist interest in the district are Aradi, Dhamra, Arharpada and Ishwarpur.
+It is also the gateway to many temples.

 - Jogindra Villa Palace, Boudh district